quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/tweets.md

 	You'll need to complete the next page of the tutorial before you see the tweets displayed in the UI.

 !!! note
     The default Twitter search criteria is looking for Bitcoin  tweets, it’s a high traffic subject and great for the demo.
+However, because of the volume of Bitcoin tweets it will use up your Twitter Developer Account credits in a matter of days.
+So stop the Twitter feed when you're finished with it.

-Feel free to change this once you’ve got the demo working.
+    Feel free to change the search criteria once you’ve got the demo working.

 ## Transformation